 The Neuro-Ophthalmology Division is dedicated to excellence in the diagnosis of eye disorders that accompany neurological disease and disease of the optic nerve and eye muscles.

-Oculofacial Plastic Surgery
+Oculofacial and Orbital Surgery

 The Oculofacial (oculoplastics and reconstructive surgery) Division is dedicated to excellence in the diagnosis and treatment of diseases of the eyelids, the lacrimal systems (tear ducts), and the orbit (eye socket).
 This service offers cosmetic/laser surgery at the Duke Center for Aesthetic Services.